stakater/stakater-docs/docs/content/sre/gitops/structure.md

 Above structure supports following

-- mutli cluster
+- multi cluster
-- mutli tenant
+- multi tenant
 - multi application
 - multi environment

 ## Tenant Types

-At the root of repository, it has folder with tenant name; tenant is a snonym of team.
+At the root of repository, it has folder with tenant name; tenant is a synonym of team.
 Each tenant will get its own folder at the root of repository e.g. alpha, beta, etc. There are two type of tenants:

 1. **Application Tenants:**  Tenants that have one or more applications
 2. **SRE or DeliveryEngineering Tenant:** Tenant that is responsible for cluster level configuration